alekaro/azure-terraform-aks-2/README.md

   /bin/bash image_deploy.sh
   ```

-7. Don't forget to upload `index.html` file to ASA, it can using below scrip aswell:
+7. Don't forget to upload `index.html` file to ASA, it can be done using below scrip aswell:
 ```
 /bin/bash push_to_storage.sh
 ```